shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

     }
 }
 ```

-We have added a function to unpack data since there is only one entry point.
-We have used the first element of `insturction_data` as a tag.
-Then we have used the `BorshDerialization` Derivation to which provides us with the `try_from_slice` function to unpack data.
+We have added a function to unpack data since there is only one entrypoint.
+We have used the first element of `instruction_data` as a tag.
+Then we have used the `BorshDeserialization` derivation which provides us with the `try_from_slice` function to unpack data.
 We are using:

 - Tag 1 -> Create Stream Instruction.
 - Tag 2 -> Withdraw Instruction.
 - Tag 3 -> Close Stream Instruction.